union-fashion/home/README.md

 - **AWS DynamoDB** - For simpler data APIs we are using AWS DynamoDB for the persistent data storage behind APIs, allowing for simple NoSQL data storage for each individual APIs.
 - **AWS RDS Aurora** - For more complex data APIs we are using AWS RDS Aurora for persistent storage behind APIs, allowing for more complex relational data storage for each API.
 - **AWS Lambda** - For the serverless compute layer for many APIs we are using Lambda as the scalable power behind each API, allowing us to scale APIs at the most atopic level.
+- **AWS S3** - Using AWS S3 for the storage of all images, videos, documents, and other heavy objects that are made available via Union Fashion APIs, giving each API it's own object store.
 - **AWS Cloudtrail** - We are using AWS CloudTrail for the logging layer behind each API, gathering the exhaust of the database, storage, compute, and gateway layers of the APIs.
 - **CloudFlare** - We are using CloudFlare as the DNS and certificate provider behind Union Fashion, providing addressing and encryption for all of the APIs being delivered.